Dwiib/clnix/README.md

 This is a 72% build success rate overall.

-By comparison, nixpkgs currently has 252 systems in pkgs/development/lisp-modules/quicklisp-to-nix-systems.txt. clnix builds all of these except for `cl-async-base` and the systems that depend on it (5 in all), for a 98% build success rate.
+By comparison, nixpkgs currently has 252 systems in pkgs/development/lisp-modules/quicklisp-to-nix-systems.txt. clnix builds all of these on x86_64-linux.

 API
 ---